apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 # [](#finish-scraper) Finish Node.js scraper

-In the first part of the Node.js tutorial we downloaded the HTML of our <a href="https://demo-webstore.apify.org/search/on-sale" target="_blank">tutorial e-commerce site</a> and parsed it with Cheerio.
+In the first part of the Node.js tutorial we downloaded the HTML of our [tutorial e-commerce site](https://demo-webstore.apify.org/search/on-sale) and parsed it with Cheerio.
 Now, we will replicate the collection logic from the [Collecting Data with DevTools]({{@link web_scraping_for_beginners/data_collection/using_devtools.md}}) lessons and finish our scraper.

 ## [](#querying-with-cheerio) Querying data with Cheerio